 Simple Henna Designs for Beginners: Easy Patterns to Try

-Begin with simple henna designs that are easy to replicate.
-Flowers, leaves, and basic geometric shapes are perfect for newcomers.
-These designs not only look beautiful but also help you practice your application skills.
+Begin with simple henna designs that are easy to repeat.
+Flowers, leaves, dots, vines, and basic geometric shapes are perfect for newcomers.
+These designs look beautiful and help you improve your hand control.

 How to Apply Henna: Step-by-Step Process?

-Applying henna is a straightforward process.
-Start by cleaning the skin where you’ll apply the henna, then use your cone to carefully apply the paste, following your chosen design.
-Take your time and enjoy the process; practice makes perfect!
+Applying henna is a simple process when you take your time.
+Start by cleaning the skin where you’ll apply the henna, then use your cone to carefully follow your chosen design.
+Keep your hand steady, apply gentle pressure, and enjoy the process.

 Henna Techniques for Hands: Mastering Your Application